 In our opinion, the word council should be synonymous with inefficient, lazy, and bureaucratic in the English Dictionary.
-When it comes to business rates, they are ultra-fast to send you a large, and often an unexpected bill.
+When it comes to business rates, they are ultra-fast to send you a large and often unexpected bill.
 Expect zero sympathy.

-What will have council done for your empty commercial property in return?
+What will the council done for your empty commercial property in return?
 Not a thing.
 Your council won’t protect your empty property from squatters or vandalism.
-If you end up with unwanted graffiti or squatters moving in, you could end up spending thousands of pounds in legal fees to evict them.
+If you end up with unwanted graffiti or squatters moving in, you could spend thousands of pounds in legal fees to evict them.

-Let’s say that squatters have left a rude graffiti mark at the front of your commercial property that council deems to be offensive, they will force you to have it remove or do it at their expense and expect you to pay for it.
+Let’s say that squatters have left a rude graffiti mark at the front of your commercial property that the council deems offensive.
+They will force you to have it removed or do it at their expense and expect you to pay for it.

-3. Your empty commercial property is worth less compared to a tenant property
+3. Your empty commercial property is worth less compared to a tenanted property

-If you have a fully let commercial property, it will be generating a monthly income.
+If you have a fully let commercial property, it will generate a monthly income.
 The tenant will be liable for business rates and internal repair costs.
 It is considered a cashflow asset.

 Naturally, empty commercial properties are considered a liability due to their considerable costs in unfair business rates, dilapidation, risk of theft, squatters moving in, vandalism and empty property insurance.

 The value of an empty property could be as much as 50% less than a fully let commercially viable investment.